huggingface/hub-docs/docs/hub/spaces-overview.md

 ## Linking Models on the Hub

-You can showcase all the models that your space links to by adding their model identifier in your Space's README.
-To do so you can define them under the `models` key.
+You can showcase all the models and datasets that your Space links to by adding their identifier in your Space's README metadata.
+To do so, you can define them under the `models` and `datasets` keys.
 For example:

 ```
 title: My lovely space